barnacl437/blog/posts/article/lecoo-n155a.md

 ---
-title-wip: "Lecoo N155A: a look at Lenovo's China-exclusive laptop"
+title: "Lecoo N155A: a look at Lenovo's China-exclusive laptop"
 tag: blog, tech, review, laptop, lenovo
 ---
 So recently, I and my dad agreed on purchasing a new laptop for me to study in college.